 Now, you can update the model and create migrations as mentioned in the tutorial Migrations in EF Core

-In this tutorial, we learnt how to work with the existing database in EF Core, The scaffold-dbcontext is used create the model classes from the existing database
+In this tutorial, we learned how to work with the existing database in EF Core, We use the scaffold-dbcontext to create the model classes from the existing database.
+Once we create the model classes, we can then use the normal ef core migration techniques to keep the database in sync with the model.